keploy/community-blog/clrg094ok000908jtekc9fank.md

 4. **Volume Testing:**

-    **Objective**: Scrutinizes an application's behaviour when confronted with the simultaneous processing of substantial data volumes.
+    **Objective**: Scrutinizes an application's behavior when confronted with the simultaneous processing of substantial data volumes.
 It comes into play during scenarios like data migration or when executing bulk uploads/downloads from databases.

 Now that we have a solid understanding of API performance testing, let's explore some of the most popular tools used by developers to conduct performance testing

 ## **What is API Performance Testing?**

-API performance testing involves evaluating how efficiently an API functions under different conditions sometimes including various loads and stress scenarios and to improve api performance.
+API performance testing involves evaluating how efficiently an API functions under different conditions sometimes including various loads and stress scenarios and to improve API performance.
 This testing is essential to guarantee that APIs can meet user expectations and handle the demands placed on them.

 ![](https://lh7-us.googleusercontent.com/O8YFYNwsmdaVmxmVadIz_ug3PGQ5VNLVMpU-SY2_0rgTuL1-5kpAG-wcjGiW7h45oK6M5oePk2oi4BhsVOdtAD8_dsjoJPcJV4dpwKjwMQIVYVvJyed-ez7WoxjxeT-TUKNM4THmQ3BHxdA47T2hEAI align="center")

-## **List of different types of API performance testing tools:**
+## **What are the top API performance testing tools?**

 1. ### K6